capesstack/capes-docker/README.md

 # Containerized CAPES

 This is the repo for containerized CAPES.
+This will replace the non-containerized version.

 Beta version!